 1. Easy to Maintain Floors Regardless of the type of flooring you prefer - the key is maintainability.
 If the floors in your RV are hard to keep clean and difficult to maintain, you've got the wrong flooring.
 For ease of maintenance, look into vinyl tile, linoleum, or plastic-laminate wood.
 For a good compromise, consider carpeting in the living room area and tile (or linoleum) in the kitchen and bathroom areas.
 In heavy traffic areas, use a carpet or vinyl runner for extra protection.

 2. A Re-Configurable Dining Area

-Removing a fixed dinette and replacing it with a free-standing set of table and chairs is one of the most commonly performed remodeling projects.
+Removing a fixed dinette and replacing it with a free-standing set of tables and chairs is one of the most commonly performed remodeling projects.
 Unfortunately, some manufacturers make this task a great deal harder than it should be.
-Nevertheless, it's still worth the effort for those that want the flexibility and the breathing room that this particular arrangement offers.
+Nevertheless, it's still worth the effort for those that want the flexibility and the breathing room that this arrangement offers.

 3. An Island Style Bed

 An ‘island style bed- is not an exotic bed that's designed by indigenous islanders for ritualistic purposes.
 Instead, it's merely a bed that can be accessed from three sides.
 Beds that have two sides against a wall can be a real challenge when changing the sheets.
 Furthermore, when two people are sleeping in the bed, the person against the wall not only has less breathing room - they also have to find some way to get up without climbing over their partner.